airdrummingfool/POSitive-Scripts/README.md

 All content and code is Copyright 2014 [International Restaurant Distributors, Inc](http://irdequipment.com).

 ## Disclaimer ##
-These scripts have only been tested in limited scenarios.
+These scripts have only been tested in limited scenarios, and not at all in a multi-site installation.
 We use all of them in production, but we in no way guarantee their functionality, or that they won't blow up your database.
 There is no warranty, express or implied, yadda yadda.
 Make regular backups, and don't use these scripts if you don't know what you're doing.